 (see Figure 1) is equal to half the area of the circle, i.e.

-Thus the area of a circle with radius
+of a circle with radius

 can be represented by the sum of the areas of two congruent triangles.